 Operating Notes: Connector Plug Screw-Cage Torque (Coil Plug and Control Plug on 113 and 114 series): Wire screw-cage torque should be 4-5 inch pounds.
 We’ve seen recent examples where cage torque was insufficient.
 Suggest checking all connections on new as well as in-service units.

-Operating Notes: Service option – Flat Fee Check-Up – We’ve added an attractive service/maintenance option for out-of-warranty series 113 and 114 ignitions.
-After seven years and over 2500 units our fleet is getting larger and a older.
-We want our repair and maintenance services to reflect our values and commitment to customer support. see Flat Fee Check-Up
+Operating Notes: Service option – Flat Fee Check-Up – We’ve added an attractive service/maintenance option for out-of-warranty series 113 and 114 ignitions. see Flat Fee Check-Up

 OPERATING NOTES: ALTERNATOR SHAFT MAGNETS – We’ve seen some older units where alternator magnets have oxidized and/or failed.
 These magnets are bonded into machined pockets arranged around the mid section of the ignition shaft.
 In normal operation, the magnets do not touch the stationary stator winding, which is ideal from a wear standpoint.
 However, if a magnet oxidizes, magnetic dust or flakes will be drawn back to the magnet cluster and, with sufficient accumulation, create an interference between the stator and the magnets.
 This can compromise the magnet coating and increase the likelihood of deterioration.
 In extreme cases, magnet deterioration can degrade or disable the internal alternator.
 This may initially go unnoticed by the operator as the ignition typically operates as normal, only now under aircraft power.
 However, the condition will be revealed at the next pre-flight alternator test.